UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

     for i in range(100):
     \tprint i**2

 .. centered:: **ALWAYS INDENT WITH 4 SPACES**

 Make sure your editor is set to use spaces only --

-Even when you hit the <tab> key
+Even when you hit the <tab> key.

-[Python itself allows any number of spaces (and tabs), but you are just going to confuse yourself and others if you do anything else]
+Python itself allows any number of spaces (and tabs), but you are just going to confuse yourself and others if you do anything else.

 Expressions
 ------------

 An *expression* is made up of values and operators.

 * An expression is evaluated to produce a new value:  ``2 + 2``
   *  The Python interpreter can be used as a calculator to evaluate expressions.
 * Integer vs. float arithmetic

-  * (Python 3 smooths this out).
   * Always use ``/`` when you want division with float results, ``//`` when you want floored (integer) results (no remainder):

 .. code-block:: ipython